docker/docs/develop/develop-images/dockerfile_best-practices.md

 Because it installs packages, the `RUN apt-get` command has several gotchas to look out for.

-Avoid `RUN apt-get upgrade` and `dist-upgrade`, as many of the “essential” packages from the parent images cannot upgrade inside an [unprivileged container](/engine/reference/run.md#security-configuration).
+Avoid `RUN apt-get upgrade` and `dist-upgrade`, as many of the "essential" packages from the parent images cannot upgrade inside an [unprivileged container](/engine/reference/run.md#security-configuration).
 If a package contained in the parent image is out-of-date, contact its maintainers.
 If you